 1.0 Introduction

 IM-S1.1 Free-mo Modules fall into four basic categories, see S1.5.
 This document is a supplement to the “The Official Free-mo Standard“.
 Listed here are the variations and exceptions to “The Official Free-mo Standard” for Industrial Modules.
 Industrial modules must meet all of the “The Official Free-mo Standard” with the variations and exceptions listed below.
 This document works in parallel with “The Official Free-mo Standard” and is incomplete without it.
+When there is a gap in the numbering see “The Official Free-mo Standard“.

 IM-S1.2 “Free-mo modules not only provide track to operate realistic models, but also emphasize realistic, plausible scenery; realistic, reliable trackwork; and operations” (S1.1).
 “The Official Free-mo Standard” is written for Mainline trackwork.
 Not everything in the prototype is mainline trackwork.
 The Industrial Standard were developed as a standard for industrial prototype locations.